judebantony/cicd-github-action-example/README.md

 ![codacy](./doc/codacy.png)

 ### 7) Snyk - SCA  ###
+[Snyk](https://snyk.io) (pronounced sneak) is a developer security platform for securing code, dependencies, containers, and infrastructure as code.

 Use the [Snyk](https://snyk.io) for SCA scan and upload the result to [github security](https://github.com/security) tab using sairf [OWASP](https://owasp.org/www-community/Source_Code_Analysis_Tools) format

 ```yaml